MicrosoftDocs/win32/desktop-src/shell/profiles-directory.md

 ---
-Description: 'The system stores user profile information in a specific directory, which has different names in different versions of Windows: &\#0034;Documents and Settings&\#0034; in Windows XP and &\#0034;Users&\#0034; in Windows Vista and later.'
+Description: The system stores user profile information in a specific directory, which has different names in different versions of Windows &\#0034;Documents and Settings&\#0034; in Windows XP and &\#0034;Users&\#0034; in Windows Vista and later.
 title: Profiles Directory
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Profiles Directory

 The system stores user profile information in a specific directory, which has different names in different versions of Windows: "Documents and Settings" in Windows XP and "Users" in Windows Vista and later.
-To obtain the path of the profiles directory, use the [**GetProfilesDirectory**](getprofilesdirectory.md) function.
+To obtain the path of the profiles directory, use the [**GetProfilesDirectory**](/windows/win32/Userenv/nf-userenv-getprofilesdirectorya?branch=master) function.

 The profiles directory contains the following subdirectories for user profiles.